gitter-badger/How-to-start-a-career-in-web-development/README.md

 ## Meet people, grow your network
 - Meetup, Facebook, Conferences, Seminars
+- Have a business card (you can order in Vistaprint)

 ## Prepare for the job
 - Where to find the most relevant job offers